 Summer's Cool for High School Students

-In recent times, coding is emerging as a primary skill not only for IT specialists, but also for managers, professionals and researchers in a wide spectrum of fields.
-Coding is behind artificial intelligence, Internet of Things, smartphone apps, social media, digital movies, videogames and so on.
-Millennials face for the first time this revolution as they enter universities and the job market: in modern companies and institutions, coding is blended up with every single field of operations.
+In recent times, coding has emerged as a primary skill not only for IT specialists, but also for managers, professionals and researchers in a wide spectrum of fields.
 Learning the basics of programming is therefore a valuable chance to develop a new approach to work and technologies.
-This course explores the basics and the logic of programming using Python, one of the most widely used programming languages.
-By the end of the course, students will be able to create and present their own running script in Python.
+This lab explores the basics and the logic of programming using Python, one of the most widely used programming languages.

 The quantitative analysis of causal relationships allows sound personal and institutional decisions to be made: What are the economic returns of attending university?
 Do better-paid public servants perform better?
-What is the impact of immigration on the labor market?
-Students will be asked to perform empirical research on a social or economic issue of their interest and to present their findings to a senior research analyst.
+Students will be asked to perform empirical research on a social or economic issue of their interest and present their findings to a senior research analyst.